-scia Systems offers a variety of ion beam and plasma processes for etching, coating and cleaning of substrates.
-Every technology.
-Due to their characteristic properties, each technology has both advantages and disadvantages for specific applications.
+scia Systems offers a variety of ion beam and plasma processes for etching, coating, and cleaning of substrates.
+Due to their characteristic properties each technology has both advantages and disadvantages for specific applications.
 We will be pleased to help you find the right process for your application.
 Our technology portfolio includes the following processes:

-Ion beam milling uses a broad beam of positive charged ions, (e.g. Ar+), to physically etch material from the wafersubstrate by the ion bombardment.
+Ion beam milling uses a broad beam of positive charged ions, e.g. Ar+, to physically etch material from the wafer substrate by ion bombardment.
 The beam with a typical diameter larger than the substrate size ensures a sufficient removal uniformity and throughput.
-During the milling process, the wafersubstrate could rotates for best uniformity.
+During the milling process the wafer substrate could rotate for best uniformity.

-The chemically assisted ion beam etching uses the technology of ion beam milling or ion beam trimming and adds additional, reactive gases close by the substrate typically by a gas ring.
+The chemically assisted ion beam etching uses the technology of ion beam milling or ion beam trimming and adds additional reactive gases close to the substrate, typically by a gas ring.
 This can lead to increased etching rate or higher material selectivity of the etching process.

 Ion beam figuring is an ion beam trimming process applied on optical substrates.
 It is a polishing error correction by a scanning ion beam and dwell time control to adjust the surface form error of curved substrates such as aspherical lenses to an order of precision, which is not accessible with any conventional polishing technologies.

 Plasma enhanced chemical vapor deposition is a plasma assisted reactive process to deposit thin films from a gas state (vapor) into a solid state on a substrate.
-This process requires pre-cursor gases, which need a plasma excitation to react into a vapor, condensing at the substrate surface.
+This process requires precursor gases, which need a plasma excitation to get vaporized and finally condensing on the substrate surface.
 Typically, the plasma excitation is done by a RF electrode setup or microwave antenna setup.
-Compared to thermal CVD, the temperature during PECVD is low, because chemical reactions are activated by the plasma and not be high temperature.
+Compared to thermal CVD the temperature during PECVD is low, because chemical reactions are activated by plasma and not be high temperature.

-Reactive ion etching uses reactive gases and ion bombardment for physically and chemically etching of the substrate surface.
-The reactive gases are ionized by a plasma excitation to etch into the substrate materials.
-The plasma excitation is done typically by a RF electrode or microwave antenna setup.
-The high reactivity allows high material selectivity, adjustable trench profile and high etch rate.
+Reactive ion etching uses reactive gases and ion bombardment for physically and chemically etching of substrate surfaces.
+Reactive gases are ionized by plasma excitation to etch into substrate materials.
+Plasma excitation is typically done by a RF electrode or microwave antenna setup.
+The high reactivity allows high material selectivity, adjustable trench profiles, and high etch rate.

 Different sputter setups allow a broad range of applications: